kklkit/Factions/README.md

 ## Getting Started

 1. Install the [July 2012 UDK Beta](http://www.unrealengine.com/en/udk/downloads/).
+2. Clone this repository to your UDK installation.
-2. Open the files listed in the configuration section below and change the specified properties.
+3. Open the files listed in the configuration section below and change the specified properties.

 ## Configuration